 Herman also encourages parents to validate their children’s feelings.
 “Right away, we want to say there’s nothing to be afraid about.
 ‘There’s no monster'; ‘It’s only a small rain storm,'” he says.
 “But it’s important to listen and start with something like, ‘I can see why you feel that way.'”

 After validating your child’s feelings, softly assuage the anxiety by pointing out that monsters aren’t real, for instance.
-You might also need to alter some of what you say or do to avoid "triggers," says Warren mom Shannon Sabados – whose daughter, now 9, has anxiety issues.
+You might also need to alter some of what you say or do to avoid “triggers,” says Warren mom Shannon Sabados – whose daughter has anxiety issues.

 “We don’t watch scary things.
 We don’t talk about sick people,” she says.
 Sabados advises other parents in similar situations to seek professional help.